Labour Market Agreements for Persons with Disabilities

 - enhancing the employability of persons with disabilities;

 - increasing the employment opportunities available to persons with disabilities; and

-Provinces are responsible for the design and delivery of employment programming within the following five areas:
+Provinces and territories are responsible for the design and delivery of employment programming within the following five areas:

 - education and training;

 - employment participation;